AbsCoDes-lib/Tools/GitHooks/Readme.md

 ## Install the hook
-Copy all files to .git/hooks/ directory of your git project and make it executable.
+Copy all files to .git/hooks/ directory of your git project and makes it executable.
+**Or**
+Copy all files to .gitHooks, makes it executable
+and run ```git config core.hooksPath .gitHooks```